rafaelrinaldi/log-output/README.md

 #### `message`

 *Required*
 Type: `string`

 Output message.

 ## Motivation

-I wanted to persist a log message on the REPL but it seems like there's a bunch of weird tricks to simply append a new log entry keeping the line clean at the same time, that's why I came up with this module.
+I wanted to persist a log message on the REPL but this is not trivial.
+There's a bunch of weird tricks to simply append a new log entry and keeping the output clean at the same time.
+This module abstracts all these small gotchas so you can focus on what really matters.

 ## License